Global Parenting Network Team

 President, Chief Marketing Officer, and Chaplain

 Dr. Christine Johnson was born in England with several disabilities and was abandoned at birth.
 She was placed into the hands of social services and later adopted when an infant into a British aristocratic family, who privately educated her raising her in the church of England.
-Her father was a WW11 Veteran and she was raised to care for military veterans, POWs, and her elders.
-She has a strong passion for working with animals, the elderly, orphans, and children with special needs around the world advocating for them to receive the best upbringing possible realizing how blessed she was to have been placed with a family who loved and cared for her.
-After her beloved parents had both died, and after she survived a near-death from meningitis in 1989, She relocated to the USA in 1999 and became a dual citizen in 2010.
+Her father was a WW11 Veteran, and many members of her family have served in the British army, navy, and air force.
+She was raised to care deeply for military veterans, and prisoners of war, and also has a strong passion for working with animals, the elderly, orphans, and children with special needs around the world advocating for them to receive the best upbringing possible realizing how blessed she was to have been placed with a family who loved and cared for her.
+In 1989, she survived a near-death after contracting meningitis in England, which took many years for her to finally overcome the debilitating after-effects.
+This experience has helped her to champion the cause of children and adults with disabilities as she understands the challenges and opportunities they face each day.
+After her parents had both died, she relocated to the USA in 1999 and became a dual citizen in 2010.

 Dr. Johnson is a highly respected global humanitarian whose energy and passion for fighting for issues such as civil justice reform and representing those whose voices cannot be heard is widely known.
-She is President, Chief Marketing Officer, and Chaplain for the Global Parenting Network; Corp Leader and Chaplain #4226 of the International Federation of Christian Chaplains, and a Corp Leader; Archbishop of the Worldwide Anglican Episcopal Communion; Assistant Pastor of the Worldwide Ecumenical, and Family in Missions for Holy Trinity Church and Cultural Arts Center; Senior Advisor/Chaplain for the Hon.
-Andrew Mizsak/Bedford Democratic Alliance (USA, Australia & United Kingdom), and Senior Adviser and Deputy Chaplain for the Bedford/Walton Hills Democratic Party.
+She is President, Chief Marketing Officer, and Chaplain for the Global Parenting Network; Corp Leader and Chaplain #4226 of the International Federation of Christian Chaplains; Co- Presiding Archbishop of the Worldwide Anglican Episcopal Communion & Ecumenical Ministry, which welcomes churches and clergies from all denominations; and Grand Patron/International Adviser of the Female Archbishops and Bishops Worldwide Association.

-Christine is a graduate of the International Federation of Christian Chaplains Academy, Gillette citizens Police Academy, Gillette Area Leadership Institute, Halcyon Seminary, the Manchester School of Music, Crown Theological Seminary of New England, Rockhurst University, the London Academy of Music and Dramatic Art, the Royal Academy of Music, and the Dale Carnegie Institute.
+Dr. Johnson has studied and is a graduate of the International Federation of Christian Chaplains Academy, Gillette citizens Police Academy, Gillette Area Leadership Institute, Halcyon Seminary, the Manchester School of Music, Crown Theological Seminary of New England, Rockhurst University, the London Academy of Music and Dramatic Art, the Royal Academy of Music, the Dale Carnegie Institute, the Garrison Institute, and Cambridge University.
 Her core competencies include theology, business administration, international diplomatic relations, and cultural awareness, chaplaincy, bereavement and grief counseling for adults and children, public policy, direct sales, event planning, digital marketing, brand development, animation, film production, digital photography, public speaking, music, customer service, project management, executive support, interviewing, technical writing, team building, and mentorship.

 Over the last few years, Dr. Johnson has been recognized with over 300 awards including the Woman of Distinction and Lifetime Achievement Awards for such organizations as the Gospel Image Awards, United Nations, Girl Scouts of America, March of Dimes, Lions Club International, and the Desai Eye Hospital in India.
 In 2017, she received the Gold Medal for Education and the Lifetime Achievement Award for Volunteer Service from the Corporation for National and Community Service and by the former US President, The Hon.
 Barack Obama.